halbs13/Dynamics-NAV-Payroll/au-payroll-2system-integration.md

 # SYSTEM INTEGRATION

-The Payroll granule can be configured to integrate with the following Microsoft Dynamics NAV granules:
+The Payroll granule can be configured to integrate with the following Dynamics D365 Business Central granules:

  * Sales and Receivables